Bitcoin rose by 2.01% on Sunday. Reversing a 2.04% fall from Saturday, Bitcoin ended the day at $8,714.7.

 The Rest of the Pack

-Across the rest of the top 10 cryptos, it was another mixed day for the majors on Tuesday.
+Across the rest of the top 10 cryptos, it was a bullish day for the majors.

 For the Bitcoin Day Ahead

-Support from the broader market would be needed, however, for Bitcoin to break through Tuesday’s high $8,910.
+Support from the broader market would be needed, however, for Bitcoin to break out from the morning high $8,199.7.

-In the event of a crypto rally later in the day, the second major resistance level at $9,088.67 would likely cap any upside.
+Barring a broad-based extended crypto rally on the day, the first major resistance level and 23.6% FIB would likely cap any upside once more.

-Failure to move through to $8,780 levels could see Bitcoin slide deeper into the red.
+Failure to break through 23.6% FIB could see Bitcoin fall deeper into the red.

-Barring a crypto meltdown, however, Bitcoin should continue to steer clear of sub-$8,600 levels.
+Barring a crypto meltdown, however, Bitcoin should steer clear of the second major support level at $7,877.37.

 This article was originally posted on FX Empire